apify/apify-docs/sources/academy/tutorials/node_js/debugging_web_scraper.md

 # Running code in a browser console

-**Test your Page Function's code directly in your browser's console**
+> Test your Page Function's code directly in your browser's console.

----

 First, you need to inject jQuery.
 You can try to paste and run this snippet.